-Intended outcome Success criteria Improved language and communication skills/wider vocabulary Children in EYFS and beyond will be able to communicate effectively with other children and adults.
+Intended outcome Success criteria Improved language and communication skills/wider vocabulary Welcomm will be used effectively to target and address areas of need, beginning in Nursery.
+Children in EYFS and beyond will be able to communicate effectively with other children and adults.

 Children in EYFS will make expected or above average progress in language and communication based on their starting points.
 Children across the school will be able to use vocabulary appropriate to the subject they are conversing or writing about.
 Outcomes in Reading and Writing will show progress from children's starting points.
-Improved achievement in Phonics Screening Check for disadvantaged children in Year 1 Y2 PP data in June 2023 will be in line with the PP National average (based on 2022).
+Improved achievement in Phonics Screening Check for disadvantaged children in Year 1 Y2 PP data in June 2024 will be in line with the PP National average (based on 2023).
 Y1 PP data will be in line with the PP National average for Y1 pupils Improved outcomes for Reading, Writing and Maths in EYFS, KS1 and KS2 assessments.
 Outcomes for children without additional needs will be in line with National data for all statutory assessments.
-All children will make progress from their starting points.
-Self regulation and meta cognition All Pupil Premium children will have clear strategies for coping in the face of challenge.
+All children will make good progress from their starting points.
+Self-regulation and meta cognition All Pupil Premium children will have clear strategies for coping in the face of challenge.
 They will approach new learning experiences with a sense of confidence and wonder.
 Children will be articulate about the strategies they employ in the face of challenge.
 They will not let setbacks derail their learning and equate such events as opportunities to learn from.
 Fewer incidents of dysregulated behaviour Fewer incidents of children leaving classrooms Pupil voice is positive about behaviour and learning in school Pupil conferencing references strategies taught.
 Improve PP children's attendance at school and arrival on time for learning.
 PP children's attendance will be in line with other children.
-Most children will attend school on time and Parental engagement High % of parents of PP children attending organised events.
-Increased capacity of families to parent effectively through early identification and referral to the in school parent support advisor and outside Parent voice will give a positive account of parent's view of the school.
-PP parents will engage in parent consultations PP parents will attend events run by the school to support their engagement. agencies.
+Most children will attend school on time and incidences of lateness will be rare.
+Swift action will be taken to tackle lateness and inform parents of the implications lateness has on learning.
+Parental engagement High % of parents of PP children attending organised events.
+Increased capacity of families to parent effectively through early identification and referral to the in school parent support advisor and outside agencies.
+Parent voice will give a positive account of parent's view of the school.
+PP parents will engage in parent consultations PP parents will attend events run by the school to support their engagement.
 Parents will gain key skills needed to support their children (parent voice).
 Parents will engage with PSA to support wider family concerns.
 Parents know how to access support if needed (parent voice) Children will access experiences outside of the curriculum to develop their cultural capital and their language/vocabulary.
 A wide range of free (or very low cost) extra- curricular activities are available to all pupils.

 Children will access collaborative learning opportunities through wider experiences.

-Cultural capital experiences (visits and visitors included) are planned and embedded in our curriculum.

-to include: Music opportunities, residentials, trips, Go Beyond, clubs, Forest school

-Children will have the vocabulary to discuss their experiences from the above opportunities demonstrating a gain in their cultural capital.
+Cultural capital experiences (visits and visitors included) are planned and embedded in our curriculum. to include: Music opportunities, residentials, trips, Go Beyond, clubs, Forest school Children will have the vocabulary to discuss their experiences from the above opportunities demonstrating a gain in their cultural capital.
 Children will have gained new aspirations or developed ideas about existing aspirations (evidenced via Pupil voice)